ckczzj/TMM2020/README.md

-For huge size of ActivityNet video features, we can't place it on Google Drive.
-You can download the videos [here](http://activity-net.org/download.html) and extract c3d feature using ./data/c3d.py
+Because of huge size of ActivityNet video features, we can't place it on Google Drive.
+You can download the videos [here](http://activity-net.org/download.html) and extract their c3d feature using ./data/c3d.py